 Abstract

 We present LARVA (Large-scale Analysis of Recurrent Variants and Annotations), a computational framework for studying whole genome sequenced (WGS’ed) DNA of cohorts of genetic disease patients, uncovering mutations and mutated genome annotations that are common to multiple samples.
 Such mutations, which we refer to as recurrent mutations, may correspond to important sites of disruptions for diseases like cancer, and therefore may be crucial for understanding how such diseases progress, and how they may be treated.
 Recurrent mutations may also be used to classify multiple subtypes of the same disease.
 In this paper, we explain the concepts of LARVA’s framework, and how it functions to identify recurrent mutations and recurrently mutated genome annotations.
 We illustrate how LARVA may be used to study recurrent mutation patterns in both coding regions and noncoding regulatory elements, and sets of pathways and interaction networks.
 For the purposes of determining if observed recurrent variation is statistically significant, we introduce a Statistical Assessment Module (LARVA-SAM) to access the statistical significance relative to recurrent variation expected under neutral mutation processes.
-Starting with an exome model of factors that influence the neutral mutation rate (Lawrence 2013), we have developed a model to simulate expected variation across the entire human genome.
+Starting with an exome model of factors that influence the neutral mutation rate, we have developed a model to simulate expected variation across the entire human genome.
 Our system also provides an Analysis Integration Module (LARVA-AIM) for the integration of multiple LARVA analyses, for deeper understanding of disease variation.
 We have applied LARVA’s methods to sets of prostate cancer WGS data to demonstrate its usefulness.

 Introduction